 In the third case (please see Figures 13-17), we consider a subsurface with two reflectors and two recorded primaries and one internal multiple.
 As you focus on the history that each individual event in the recorded data follows and then contributes to, first in the experiment at depth and then to the image at each depth, you reach the following conclusion.
 Recorded primaries and free surface multiples and internal multiples all contribute to events for the predicted experiment at depth.
 Sometimes multiples in the recorded data even become primaries in the predicted experiment at depth.
 However, only the recorded primaries contribute to the image at every depth.
-If you removed the multiples in the recorded data, the coincident source and receiver experiment at depth would change, but once the t = 0 imaging condition is applied, the image's location at the correct depth or its amplitude, the reflection coefficient, will not be affected.
+If you removed the multiples in the recorded data, the coincident source and receiver experiment at depth would change, but once the t = 0imaging condition is applied not the image's location at the correct depth or its amplitude, the reflection coefficient, will not be affected.
 If, in these examples, your data consisted of only multiples, you would have no image at any depth.

 Hence, for the purposes of imaging and inversion, primaries are signal and multiples are not.
-Multiples are not evil, or bad or irresponsible, but as events they are simply not needed for locating and identifying targets.
+Multiples are not evil, or bad or irresponsible, they are simply not needed for locating and identifying targets.

-The methods that seek to use multiples today as "signal" are really seeking to approximate images due to primaries that have not been recorded, due to limitations in acquisition, and to address the subsequent limited illumination that missing primaries can cause.
+The methods that seek to use multiples today as "signal" are really seeking to supply primaries that have not been recorded, due to limitations in acquisition, and to address the subsequent limited illumination that missing primaries can cause.
 They are not really using the multiple itself as an event to be followed into the subsurface for imaging purposes.
 The figure (18) illustrates the idea.

 Assume a multiple is recorded, and a long offset primary that is a subevent is also recorded.
-The idea is to extract and predict the image due to an unrecorded primary, smaller offset, from the recorded multiple and the recorded longer offset primary.
+The idea is to extract and predict the smaller offset, and not recorded primary from the recorded multiple and the recorded longer offset primary.
 All the various incarnations that are using multiples as "signal" are actually, and entirely after removing a recorded longer offset primary to have the output as a shorter offset unrecorded primary.
-It's the missing image of unrecorded primaries that the method is seeking to produce and to utilize.
+It's unrecorded primaries that the method is seeking to produce and to utilize.

 The recipe of taking the multiples back in time and the primaries forward in time and arranging for Imaging Condition II (not III) produces that output.
-However, that procedure is not migrating the multiples, in the sense of the multiple as an event.

-In a Recent Advances and the Road Ahead presentation, "Multiples: signal or noise?", Weglein (2014) (please see https://vts.inxpo.com/scripts/ Server.nxp?LASCmd=L:0&AI=1&ShowKey=21637&LoginType=0&InitialDisplay= 1&ClientBrowser=0&DisplayItem=NULL&LangLocaleID=0&RandomValue=1415030021699) showed a field data example, from PGS, where there was clear added-value demonstrated from beyond actual primaries, plus the approximate images of primaries predicted from multiples, compared to the image from the original primaries.
+In a Recent Advances and the Road Ahead presentation, "Multiples: signal or noise?", Weglein (2014b) (please see https://vts.inxpo.com/ scripts/Server.nxp?LASCmd=L:0&AI=1&ShowKey=21637&LoginType=0&InitialDisplay= 1&ClientBrowser=0&DisplayItem=NULL&LangLocaleID=0&RandomValue=1415030021699) showed a field data example, from PGS, where there was clear added-value demonstrated from actual primaries, plus primaries predicted from multiples, compared to the image from the original primaries.

 There is another issue: in order to predict a free surface or internal multiple, the primary sub-events that constitute the multiple must be in the data, for the multiple prediction method to recognize an event as a multiple.
 If the short offset primary is not recorded, the multiple that is composed of the short and long offset multiple will not be predicted as a multiple.
-That issue and basic contradiction within the method is recognized by those who practice this method, and instead of predicting the multiple, they use all the events in the recorded data, primaries and multiples, and the multiples can be useful for predicting approximate images of missing primaries but the primaries in the data will cause artifacts.
+That issue and basic contradiction within the method is recognized by those who practice this method, and instead of predicting the multiple, they use all the events in the recoded data, primaries and multiples, and the multiples can be useful for predicting missing primaries but the primaries in the data will cause artifacts.
 There are other artifacts that also come along with this method that have been noted in the literature.